-- Identify young people with cultural requirements, disabilities, special educational or medical needs - Identify and record significant hazards and the safety measures required to reduce risk to tolerable level - Make known to parents/carers, the Manager /Management the level of residual risk that needs to be managed

-- If there is any swimming during the activity, this must be specifically addressed in the risk assessment and will require the presence of a qualified lifesaver.
-(Appendix 10) - Ensure that parents/carers are fully briefed about the arrangements for the visit.
-This includes Plan B. Ensure that a signed parental/carer consent form has been obtained, together with all the relevant medical information for all young people participating in the educational/off site visit.
-(Form 3, 3A or Form 3B) - Seek appropriate assurances from the provider/centre and ensure that there is a clear contract/agreement in place about who responds to what - In respect of all visits organised by Children, Family and Wellbeing Service the Visit Leader must contact the Base Contact to confirm staff and young people numbers before any visit can commence - Support Completion of the Post Visit Evaluation on EVOLVE
+- Identify young people with cultural requirements, disabilities, special educational or medical needs. - Identify and record significant hazards and the safety measures required to reduce risk to tolerable level. - Make known to parents/carers, the Manager/Management the level of residual risk that needs to be managed. - If there is any swimming during the activity, this must be specifically addressed in the risk assessment and will require the presence of a qualified lifesaver (Appendix 10). - Ensure that parents/carers are fully briefed about the arrangements for the visit.
+This includes Plan B. Ensure that a signed parental/carer consent form has been obtained, together with all the relevant medical information for all young people participating in the educational off site visit (Form 3, Form 3A, Form 3B or Form 3C). - Seek appropriate assurances from the provider/centre and ensure that there is a clear contract/agreement in place about who responds to what. - In respect of all visits organised by Children, Family and Wellbeing Service the Visit Leader must contact the Emergency Base Contact to confirm staff and young people numbers before any visit can commence. - Support the completion of the Post Visit Evaluation on EVOLVE.